GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ```

 ## DeIdentification of JSONL files
 The pipeline supports JSONL file format where each line is a valid JSON Object and newline character is used to separate JSON objects.
-A sample file can be found at [sample_file](src/test/resources/CCRecords_sample.jsonl)
+A sample file can be found at [test resources](src/test/resources/CCRecords_sample.jsonl)
 ```
 // Copy the sample jsonl file to GCS gsutil cp ./src/test/resources/CCRecords_sample.jsonl gs://<bucket>/